Best Family Holiday Destinations in the World

 There are many activities in Cape Town, but getting to the top of Table Mountain is a must-do.
 For younger family members tackling one of the challenging walking trails up the mountain is highly recommended.
 For the older generation taking a cable car to the top is a much better option.
 The ride to the top takes only 5 minutes compared to one hour walking.

 Driving around the Cape Peninsula is another great activity the whole family will enjoy.
 The road runs along the beautiful Atlantic coast and offers spectacular views.
 Children will love watching cute African penguins at Boulders Beach and playful Cape Fur seals at Hout Bay harbour.
 For adults wine tasting in Constantia is a great way to spend an afternoon.
 Many wine farms have restaurants with kids menus and a playground where the little ones can play while adults taste local wines.
+Don’t miss these other places in Western Cape to visit.

 Watching the sunrise at V&A Waterfront from a sailing boat is definitely something every family member will enjoy.
 Campbell & Alya of Stingy Nomads